havocked/TZPopup/README.md

 ```objective-c
 #import <TZPopup.h>
 ```
-For now the library is using a singleton pattern to modify it's properties, so just go ahead and set wathever public properties you want
+For now the library is using a singleton pattern to modify its properties, so just go ahead and set wathever public available properties you want
 ```objective-c
 //Init general properties of popup
 [[TZPopup shared] setBackgroundColor:[UIColor blackColor]];